NathanaelA/nativescript-liveedit/README.md

 * Ability to restart application by touching or creating a "restart.livesync" file.
 * Ability to sync fonts from the app/fonts folder

-This is currently setup to work with V1.3.x of NativeScript runtimes, if you need upgrade instructions to upgrade to NativeScript 1.3.0 from your version please see: [http://fluentreports.com/blog/?p=140](http://fluentreports.com/blog/?p=140).
+This is currently setup to work with V1.4.x of NativeScript runtimes.

 The iOS side is currently just a simple DUMMY WRAPPER so that any usage you use on the Android side will not cause any issues when you deploy to your iOS devices/emulator.

 ## Real Time LiveSync Demo